 Some of the tougher cases Michelle Anderson Barth has litigated in federal court are highlighted here.
 These trial and appellate results are not meant to suggest any particular result for prospective clients.
 Every case is different and results cannot be predicted.
-Nonetheless, Ms. Barth has over sixteen years of training, experience, and success in achieving justice for clients in federal court.
+Nonetheless, Ms. Barth has over eighteen years of training, experience, and success in achieving justice for clients in federal court.

 Ms. Barth appealed defendant's sentence claiming that the district court committed plain error during sentencing in a Hobbs Act robbery resulting in murder case in which the defendant received a 34 year sentence.
 Ms. Barth did not represent the defendant before the district court.
 The Second Circuit ordered a remand for resentencing to address the error.
 See United States v.
 James Smith, 2017 WL 4994463,---- Fed.
 Appx. ---- (2d Cir 2017).